If you want to turn your WordPress site into an eCommerce site, then you probably know that WordPress alone isn’t enough.

 If you’re a one-man shop or a small-scale WordPress site owner and all you want is to have an embeddable shopping cart that can do lists, catalogs, and categories, Shopify’s Lite plan, and its price may be what you need—just keep in mind its limitations.

 - Lite plan is just $9 a month and comes with a “Buy now” button

-- Shopify can integrate with dropshipping services
+- Can integrate with dropshipping services and other apps.

 - Has an invoice-creation feature

 - Comes with a shopping cart for multi-item checkout

 - Easy to manage and embed products in WordPress